Menu

 Authors: Hovde, Blake T and Hanschen, Erik R and Tyler, Christina R Steadman and Lo, Chien-Chi and Kunde, Yuliya and Davenport, Karen and Daligault, Hajnalka and Msanne, Joseph and Canny, Stephanie and Eyun, Seong-il and others

 Selection of highly productive algal strains is crucial for establishing economically viable biomass and biopro- duct cultivation systems.
 Characterization of algal genomes, including understanding strain-specific differences in genome content and architecture is a critical step in this process.
 Using genomic analyses, we demonstrate significant differences between three strains of Chlorella sorokiniana (strain 1228, UTEX 1230, and DOE1412).
-We found that unique, strain-specific genes comprise a substantial proportion of each genome, and genomic regions with> 80% local nucleotide identity constitute <15% of each genome among the strains, indicating substantial strain specific evolution.
-Furthermore, cataloging of meiosis and other sex-related genes in C. sor- okiniana strains suggests strategic breeding could be utilized to improve biomass and bioproduct yields if a sexual cycle can be characterized.
-Finally, preliminary investigation of epigenetic machinery suggests the pre- sence of potentially unique transcriptional regulation in each strain.
-Our data demonstrate that these three C. sorokiniana strains represent significantly different genomic content.
-Based on these findings, we propose in- dividualized assessment of each strain for potential performance in cultivation systems.
+We found that unique, strain-specific genes comprise a substantial proportion of each genome, and genomic regions with> 80% local nucleotide identity constitute <15% of each genome among the strains, indicating substantial strain specific evolution. furthermore, cataloging meiosis and other sex-related genes in c. sor- okiniana strains suggests strategic breeding could be utilized to improve biomass bioproduct yields if a sexual cycle can characterized. finally, preliminary investigation epigenetic machinery pre- sence potentially unique transcriptional regulation strain. our data demonstrate that these three sorokiniana represent significantly different genomic content. based on findings, we propose in- dividualized assessment for potential performance cultivation systems.

 Journal: Algal research